World Test Championship final: Shaun Pollock says Australia's ageing bowlers remain their prime assets in Ashes year

 "But they have the ability to adjust the length and adjust what they have to do with the Dukes ball on a surface at Lord's."

-Pollock expects Cummins, Starc and Hazlewood to lead Australia's attack at Lord's this week, but would not be surprised if newer faces line up for them on their three-Test tour to the West Indies from later this month.
+Pollock said he expected Cummins, Starc and Hazlewood to lead Australia's attack at Lord's this week - the trio were subsequently confirmed in the team (see below) - but would not be surprised if newer faces line up for them on their three-Test tour to the West Indies from later this month.

 "Cummins missed out a little bit.
 Starc maybe has a bit of issue with his ankle.
 So it's those kinds of injuries.